RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   the condition key aws:PrincipalOrgID can prevent the members who don't belong to your organization to access the resource

-## AWS Config

-Configuration changes= AWS Config

-AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have **changed over time**.

 ## AWS Cost Explorer

 AWS Cost Explorer is a tool that enables you to view and analyze your costs and usage.
 You can explore your usage and costs using the main graph, the Cost Explorer cost and usage reports, or the Cost Explorer RI reports.
 You can view data for up to the last 12 months, forecast how much you're likely to spend for the next 12 months, and get recommendations for what Reserved Instances to purchase.
 You can use Cost Explorer to identify areas that need further inquiry and see trends that you can use to understand your costs.